PacificRebel/weather-tdd/README.md

 ## 3. Testing
 Write test in Weather.test.js.
 Mock the JSON output of the weather API, add it to ./__mocks__/openweathermap-response.json file.
-Test retreives 'I AM A TEST RESPONSE' from this folder to avoid breaching the API call limit with tests.
+Test retrieves 'I AM A TEST RESPONSE' from this folder to avoid breaching the API call limit with tests.
+Travis CI test passing.

 ## 4. Styling
 Download Material UI for styling (yarn add @material-ui/core)